mshytikov/next-bus-server/README.md

 # next-bus-server
-Server side for the Pebble app which shows live bus (tram/metro) arrivals in The Netherlands.
+Server side for the 'Next Bus NL' Pebble app.
+It shows live bus (tram/metro) arrivals in The Netherlands.